mykoz/resource-links/ds_questions_example.md

 ##Data Science Trivia

 ####Q1.
-What is the most installed language in the world?”
-“Python” “SAS” “R” “Spark" “Javascript"
+What is the most installed language in the world?
+- Python
+- SAS
+- R
+- Spark
+- Javascript

 >>REPLACE THIS TEXT WITH YOUR RESPONSE